jsheise/lumavate_list/README.md

 # List Project for Lumavate Candidacy
-This project currently implements AngularJS v1.7.8, Flask v1.0.3, and Python 2.7.
+This project currently implements:
+ - Flask v1.0.3
+ - PostgreSQL
+ - Bootstrap library for HTML, CSS
+ - Python 2.7(.16)

+AngularJS usage is not implemented in production version, as I could not get interaction between the Javascript front-end and the Flask API to interact.
+However, I'd like to look into how to achieve this.

+# Production version available at music-list-app.herokuapp.com

 Steps to run (development server):
- - clone repo
  - cd into '/Candidate_Project'
- - run listapp.py to start development server
+ - run app.py to start development server
  - navigate to 'localhost:5000' in browser

-If time allows, I will pursue the following additions:
+In an ideal situation, I would add pursue the following additions:
- - implement PostgreSQL database for entry storage
  - Angular Material for design (further on Lumavate tech stack)
  - Redis caching (further on Lumavate tech stack)
  - use Discogs API to retrive album cover art